just-jeb/angular-builders/packages/custom-webpack/README.md

         }

     The builder will take care of merging the delta with the existing configuration provided by Angular.
+    In more complicated cases you'd probably want to [use a function](#custom-webpack-config-function) instead of an object.
  - `mergeStrategies`: webpack config merge strategies, can be `append | prepend | replace` per webpack config entry.
 Defaults to `append`.
     - `append`: appends the given entry configuration (in custom webpack config) to the existing Angular CLI webpack configuration.
     - `prepend`: prepends the given entry configuration (in custom webpack config) to the existing field configuration (in Angular CLI webpack config).
 The custom loaders config will be added to the _beginning_ of the existing loaders array.